St Mirren F.C.: Colours and sponsors

 The traditional home colours of St Mirren are black and white stripes, however for the first season the colours were scarlet and blue.
 There is some dispute as to why the colours black and white were chosen.
 A popular theory is that the stripes represent the Black and White Cart rivers which run through Paisley.
 In recent years there has been evidence unearthed that the Monks in the local abbey wore black and white striped habits.
 The team strips have varied very little in the long history of the club, however the thickness of the stripes have often varied.
 Some years have seen horizontal stripes used.

 Having first played in black and white vertical stripes in 1884, Saints were the first club in the world to do so, six years before Notts County.

 Away tops are traditionally red or all black, but in some cases strips have varied from orange to light blue, as seen on the 2010–11 strip.
-From 2007–2011, the Danish firm, Hummel International, replaced Xara as kit manufacturers.
-After spells with Carbrini (2011–2012, 2015–2017) and Diadora (2012–2014) the club signed a deal with kit manufacturers Joma.
+From 2007 to 2011, the Danish firm, Hummel International, replaced Xara as kit manufacturers.
+After spells with Carbrini (2011–2012, 2015–2017), Diadora (2012–2014) and Joma (2017–2023) the club signed a deal with kit manufacturers Macron.

 St Mirren has had several main sponsors, mainly in the transport industry, with several local bus companies and car dealerships like Arriva and Phoenix Honda sponsoring in the club.
-St Mirren were sponsored by Braehead Shopping Centre, a local shopping centre four miles away in Renfrew from 2005–2017.
-They are currently sponsored by the solicitors firm Digby Brown.
+St Mirren were sponsored by Braehead Shopping Centre, a local shopping centre four miles away in Renfrew from 2005 to 2017.
+They are currently sponsored by Consilium Contracting Services.

 In August 2010, the club confirmed Barrhead company Compass Private Hire would have their name displayed on the back of the first team players' shirts as well as on their shorts.
 Compass Private Hire were co-owned by former St Mirren player, captain and manager, Tony Fitzpatrick.